Frequently Asked Questions

-The County has significantly expanded COVID-19 testing over the past few months.
-Since the pandemic began in March, we have conducted more than 170,000 PCR (polymerase chain reaction) tests, which indicate whether a person is currently infected with the coronavirus, and almost 20,000 serological tests, which can show whether an individual has antibodies indicating they successfully fought off the disease.
-San Bernardino County currently has 27 testing sites, strategically located throughout the 20,000-square-mile County.
+The County has significantly expanded COVID-19 testing over the past several months.
+Since the pandemic began in March, we have conducted more than 800,000 PCR (polymerase chain reaction) tests, which indicate whether a person is currently infected with the coronavirus.
+We have also conducted some 20,000 serological tests, which may show whether an individual has antibodies indicating they successfully fought off the disease.

 Who can be tested?

-At the onset of the pandemic, a lack of available tests led our community health experts to limit testing only to individuals showing symptoms, those who had traveled to infected areas, those in contact with individuals who had tested positive, and frontline medical caregivers.
-We are now encouraging everyone to get tested — whether or not you have shown any symptoms of the disease.
+In the early weeks of the pandemic, testing was limited to certain at-risk individuals or frontline healthcare workers.
+However, we are now encouraging everyone to get tested — whether or not you have shown any symptoms of the disease.

 How easy is it to get tested?
 How much time does it take?

-The whole process of testing takes 10-15 minutes.
-Sometimes there is a wait time so please be prepared by using the restroom before leaving for your appointment, bring water to stay hydrated and something to keep yourself entertained while you wait.
-Wearing a face covering is required.
+Testing takes 10-15 minutes.
+Sometimes there is a wait time so please prepare by using the restroom ahead of time, bring water to stay hydrated and something to keep yourself entertained while you wait.
+Wearing a face covering to your appointment is required.

 How long before I learn the results of the test?

-Test results are usually available in 7-10 days, although the time may be shorter or longer depending on when you are tested.
+Test results are usually available within 48 hours, but can be up to 3-5 days.
 If you test positive, Public Health staff (or a health care provider) will call you as soon as possible.
 If you test negative, you will not receive a call from Public Health.
-You can see your test results at https://patient.labcorp.com where you will need to create an account to access your patient portal.
-If you test positive or negative for COVID-19, you still should take preventive measures to protect yourself and others.
+Test results are delivered to the participant via patient portal or other electronic means such as email or text message.
+Information regarding the delivery of test results will be provided at the test location.
+If you have not received your test results from a County testing site within 5 days, please call the Test Results call center at 909-387-5155.
+If you test positive or negative for COVID-19, you should still should take preventive measures to protect yourself and others.

 Where can I find out more information about Coronavirus Testing?